-The rationale for this provision is that, by the time students reach upper-division status, an unsurmountable gap in experience in their major may have opened up between them and the general student population.
+The rationale for Met-in-Major is that, by the time students reach upper-division status, an unsurmountable gap in disciplinary experience in their majors may have opened up between them and the general student population.

 This problem is particularly acute in skill-based subjects, so we will switch our working example department from Winemaking to Math.